 I honestly didn’t think tag questions were that common, but I try to keep an open mind about things, so I spent a few days listening for tag questions in people’s conversations.
 (Yes, lots of eavesdropping in public places!)
-Not only did I hear them quite often, I discovered that I use them a lot!
+Not only did I hear them quite often, but I also discovered that I use them a lot!

 I also learned that students enjoy using them!
-There is just something about using a tag question correctly that makes them feel like they are more fluent, more like a native speaker.
+There is something about using a tag question correctly that makes them feel more fluent, more like a native speaker.
 Instead of waiting for the section on tag questions, I started to teach them along with the verb tenses.
 For example, when we began working with the progressive/continuous tenses, I began deliberately using tag questions in that tense and encouraging them to as well.
 What a change that made in many of my students!

 Using Tag Questions is Like an Ice Breaker for Adult ESL Students

 Students reluctant to speak or who preferred to speak with me rather than their classmates were suddenly talking to each other more.
 They loved the activities that got them up and moving around (and sometimes shouting!)
 Yes, I promise I’m getting to those activities!
 The first glimmerings of my inner grammar goddess were beginning to show themselves as I delved deeper into rules I had always followed but never really knew.
-I used to use grammar like someone who drives the same commute for years, automatically without noticing when I was changing lanes or taking a turn.
-Suddenly (that’s a lie, it took work) I was casually dropping easy-to-understand explanations that my students just ate up.
+I used to use grammar like someone who drives the same commute for years, automatically without noticing when I was changing lanes or making a turn.
+Suddenly (that’s a lie, it took work), I was casually dropping easy-to-understand explanations that my students just ate up.

 You have something for the ones who want to write, don’t you?